Grant’s Birth Story

 Fast forward to my last prenatal appointment at 39 weeks and 6 days, one of the midwives informed me that because I was 35 years old, they recommended that I be induced at 40 weeks.
 As in the next day.

-Up until that point I was perfectly fine with going past my due date.
+Up until that appointment I was perfectly fine with going past my due date.
 I felt great and we were both healthy so I had no reason to be concerned.
 I was confident that he would come whenever he was ready.
-Yet all of a sudden I had to play defense.
-Having to advocate for myself at 40 weeks pregnant immediately sent me into a panic.
+Yet all of a sudden I felt like I had to play defense.
+Advocating for myself at 40 weeks pregnant was not something I had imagined doing.
+I left that day in tears because all of sudden I felt like I had chosen the wrong provider.

-Once I made it clear that I did not want to be induced the midwives required that I start fetal monitoring right away.
-Everything came back perfectly normal except that my amniotic fluid index was 3.5 when it should be 5, according to their standards.
+Once I made it clear that I did not want to be induced, the midwives required that I start fetal monitoring as soon as possible.
+At 40 weeks + 2 days I went in for an ultrasound and a non-stress test.
+Everything came back normal except that my amniotic fluid index was 3.5 when it should be 5, according to their standards.

-Having read about this topic in the book Expecting Better and on the site Evidence Based Birth, I came to my own conclusion that a low AFI in an otherwise normal pregnancy was not a valid enough reason to induce and continued to resist their recommendation for immediate induction.
+Having read about this topic in the book Expecting Better and on the site Evidence Based Birth, I came to the conclusion that a low AFI (with a sufficient single volume pocket- mine was over 3cm) in an otherwise normal pregnancy was not a valid reason to induce.
+Because of that I continued to resist their recommendation for immediate induction.

 INDUCING LABOR NATURALLY